AI-Empower-Labs/Core/README.md

 ## Installation

-Add as a submdoule and add reference to project
+Add as a submodule and add reference to project

 ```
 git submodule add https://github.com/AI-Empower-Labs/Core